Brainarea/NODDI/docs/index.rst

 GETTING DOCKER IMAGE
 *****************

-- All the toolbox and packages analysis you need have been punt into a Docker image (yeah!)
+- All the toolbox and packages analysis you need have been put into a Docker image (yeah!)
 - Unfortunately, CHEAHA does not support Docker.
 However, we can use Singularity which is pretty much the same.
 - First let's load Singularity on Cheaha.
 Open a terminal and type: